 Whilst some companies do offer automated pen-testing tools we would contest that they do not yet supersede the manual assessments conducted by qualified professionals.

-For that reason, we will continue to offer penetration tests via our consultative service and vulnerability scanning via our automated tool; with a third option for those looking for manual verification of their automated checks available via our Verified Plan.
+For that reason, we will continue to offer penetration tests via our consultative service and vulnerability scanning via our automated tool; with a third option for those looking for manual verification of their automated checks available via our Vanguard Plan.

 If you're still unclear on how it all works, feel free to pop your head into the chatbot and a member of the team will be along to help.